family-adaptive-resilience/personal-plan/README.md

 Most of these may be obtained from Amazon.

+1.  **Nattokinase** - enzyme that breaks apart peptide bonds in proteins.
+Fibrinolytic breaking down fibrin in clots.
+May be able to break down the spike protein and fibrin that causes blood clots.
+Might be able to improve blood flow, reduce viral load in infected cells, inhibit expression of inflammatory cytokines.
+Non-GMO source preferred.

+1. ** Systemic proteolytic enzymes ** - break down proteins into smaller peptides and amino acids.
+Break down inflammatory proteins, support immune function and circulation.
+Protease + bromelain + papain + amylase + lipase + pancreatin.

+1. Sulforaphane.
+Reduces expression of ACE2, anti-inflammatory and immunomodulator.

+1. Nicotinamide Riboside.

 1. **Vitamin D with K2**.
 Take with fatty food in the morning.
 It may be that it's a little too late to start supplementation once infected.
 In his [most recent video](https://www.youtube.com/watch?v=HxtddpoPMKo&t=1099s) on the subject, John Campbell states that it takes a week for the supplementary form to be metabolised to the active form.
 Google “Vitamin D hammer” and “vitamin D hammer covid”.
 I personally took an extremely high dose of vitamin D for five days - 25,000 IU a day along with the standard dose of K2 (which is advisable if taking high doses of vitamin D), and I think it was beneficial although it is hard to be sure.
 Not for treating covid: Fauci takes 6,000 IU daily; over autumn and winter I increased my dose from 10,000 IU daily to 20,000 IU daily; and my two year old daughter takes 1200IU daily.
 Oral D3 spray is more convenient and likely better absorbed than tablets or capsules.

 1. **Zinc**.
 Take before bed on empty stomach.
 I took a very high dose of 240mg whilst I was feeling sick.
 This might be pretty important.
 I started out taking 120mg daily, but that didn’t seem to make a difference.